Chemiculs/qengine/README.md

 * This library is (almost) fully inlined, employing a minimalist design and maximum performance + reliability, function inlining allows qengine to hide the actual code you are executing behind a wall of cryptographic instructions and protected memory regions

-qengine is very lightweight and likewise incurs a ~1.70% average performance loss vs. standard library / primitive types, likewise you will retain ~98.3% of your application's original performance ( on average ) while simultaneously generating thousands or even millions of junk instructions dilluting your meaningful compiled codebase
+qengine is very lightweight and incurs a ~1.70% average performance loss vs. standard library / primitive types, likewise you will retain ~98.3% of your application's original performance ( on average ) while simultaneously generating thousands or even millions of junk instructions dilluting your meaningful compiled codebase

 If anyone is able to contribute further detailed benchmarks if they have the time, this would be extremely helpful - my hands are tied when it comes to free time for this project at the moment.